Aloe africana, Aloe barbadensis, Aloe ferox, Aloe perryi, Aloe spicata, Aloe vera.

 A study done by the National Toxicology Program found negative effects of non-decolorized whole leaf extracts of aloe vera when it was added to drinking water.
 It caused cancer in female rats, but not in mice.

 Allergic reactions to aloe are rare.
 You can find out if you’re allergic to topical aloe by applying a dab of it under your arm or behind your ear.
-If you develop a rash or stinging feeling, do not use it.
+If you develop a rash or stinging feeling, don't use it.

 You can develop an intolerance to aloe vera juice.
 So, you should not take aloe by mouth too often.
 Talk to your healthcare provider before using herbal medicines.